ansonphong/postworld/php/README.md

 ### pw_update_post ( *$post* )
 - Extends `wp_update_post()` : http://codex.wordpress.org/Function_Reference/wp_update_post
 - Include additional Postworld fields as inputs (see `pw_insert_post()` )

+__return__ : *integer*
+- The ID of the post if the post is successfully updated in the database.
+Otherwise returns 0.

 ------